 Afterward Jesus found him in the temple, and said to him, “See, you have been made well.
 Sin no more, lest a worse thing come upon you.”John 5:14

-This man has been saved from a lifetime of physical impairment.
+Jesus saves this man from a lifetime of physical impairment.
 In this case, the sickness was a consequence of sin.
 Jesus saved him from this consequence of sin.
-However it is important to note that not all sickness is a consequence of sin.
+However, it is essential to note that not all illnesses result from sin.

 Jesus saves (rescues) Zaccheus from a lifestyle of sin by extortion and deceit.
-He was”LOST” in his mindset of greed and selfish ambition.
-This is what repentance means, to change the way that we think.
+He was “LOST” in his mindset of greed and selfish ambition.
+Zaccheus change of mind is what repentance means.

 But Zaccheus could not have been born again because Jesus had not died and risen again.